cerb/cerb.github.io/recipes/slack/slash-commands.md

 You could create a custom fieldset on workers to store their Slack user name, and the Virtual Attendant can use that field to look up a message sender's worker record.
 The bot can then personalize its actions to use their calendar, their tasks, and so on.

-You could use our [Wit.ai](/examples/wit-ai) integration examples to support natural language in your Slack bot.
-Wit.ai converts freeform text into _"intents"_.
+You could use our [classifiers](/docs/classifiers) feature to support natural language in your Slack bot.
+A classifier can convert freeform text into _"intents"_.
 For instance, instead of only supporting the _"hi"_ command, your bot could learn the various ways people _intend_ to **say\_hello**: _hi, hello, what's up?, how are you?, hola, allo, yo, hey, etc_.

 ## References